juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

-Windows8.1 has been improved a lot over the years, for examplre: to include Edge Browser.
+Windows8.1 has been improved a lot over the years, for examplre: to include Edge Browser. recomended to buy a USB2.0 to Ethernet adapter, there are many brands that do Not require drivers.
+Better and faster than Wi-Fi.

-after install & update you need to configure Windows8.1. install Browsers: browser.yandex.com
+after install & update, configure Windows8.1 to taste, install Browsers: browser.yandex.com
 Opera.com